 Andrea is a contemporary artist and art instructor based in Whistler, B.C.
 Her work is characterized by bold colors, messy loose brush strokes and darkly playful imagery.
-Her work examines the relationship and connection between all things including humans, animals, memory, language, belief systems, the environment and the impact these have on one another.
+Her work focuses on relationships and universal connectivity between humans, animals, memory, language, belief systems, the environment and the impact these have on one another.
 She experiments with different types of materials and often incorporates found objects into her works.
 Her work also often references the idiosyncrasies of romantic relationships.

-She grew up surrounded by nature and animals in a small community outside of Toronto, Ontario where her holidays were spent on a family farm near North Bay.
-Her grandfather was a self taught artist and as a little kid Andrea was always in awe of his paintings of Canadian Landscapes.
-She wanted to follow in his foot steps to become an artist herself.
+She grew up surrounded by nature and animals in a small community outside of Toronto, Ontario where her weekends and holidays were spent on the family ranch near North Bay.
+Her grandfather, Ulrich was a hard working farmer and a self-taught artist.
+She was lucky to spend time with him camping, making maple syrup from the sugar bush, wood working with him in his shop, snowmobiling in northern Canada and watching him paint.
+As a child Andrea looked up to him and was inspired by his light hearted nature, his strong work ethic and most of all his paintings of anything from imaginary animals to beautiful Canadian Landscapes.
+She wanted to follow in his footsteps to become an artist herself.

-Andrea attended the Ontario College of Art and Design and studied everything from metal shop to textiles, focusing on drawing and printmaking and graduated winning the Graduating Class Print Making Award.
+Andrea attended the Ontario College of Art and Design in Toronto Ontario and studied everything from metal smithing to fibre arts, focusing on drawing and printmaking and graduated winning the Graduating Class Print Making Award.
 Having visited Whistler each summer in between semesters, Whistler became a home away from home.
-Andrea has created artwork from her studio in the colorful community for over thirteen years.
+Andrea has created artwork from her studio in the colorful community for over fourteen years.